-Listed here are a number of position statements issued by The American Psychoanalytic Association (APsaA) and endorsed by the New Center for Psychoanalysis.
-Each statement is carefully developed by an expert APsaA Committee and reviewed by the organization's governing body.
+Listed here are a number of position statements issued by The American Psychoanalytic Association (APsA) and endorsed by the New Center for Psychoanalysis (NCP).
+Each statement is carefully developed by an expert APsA Committee and reviewed by the organization's governing body.
 If you have questions about any of these position statements, please visit the American Psychoanalytic Association website.

 - Physical Punishment

 - Veterans Families

 - Gays, Lesbians and Bisexuals in the Military

 - Patient Control of Computerized Records

 - Veterans of the Iraq and Afghanistan War

 - Essential Privacy Principles for Quality Health Care